garaio/remcloud-message-bus-api/marketplace_context.md

 eventType | string | Marketplace.Unit.UnavailableForRent
 data | hash |
 &nbsp;&nbsp;unitReference | string | unique unit identifier, eg '234.01.0001'
+&nbsp;&nbsp;tenancyAgreementReference | string | unique tenancy agreement identifier, eg '1234.01.0001.01'; the tenancy agreement reference is sent when a tenancy agreement has been activated
 &nbsp;&nbsp;chosenDossierId | string | External dossier id if the new tenancy agreement was created from a tenancy application dossier; the dossier id is sent when a tenancy agreement with an associated tenancy application dossier is activated

 #### Example